leeola/aldente/README.md

 # Aldente (experimental)

-An experimental tool to abstract docker/xen/rackspace apis and manage deployment.
+An experimental tool to deployments and multi-machine management less mushy.